trancongbao/trancongbao.github.io/Software_Decomposition.md

 ### Benefits of decomposing into distributed services

-Part of the application can resides in different machines, different rooms, different buildings, different parts of the world.
+Part of the application can reside in different machines, different rooms, different buildings, different parts of the world.

 ## What are the potential costs of decomposition

 <img src="Software_Decomposition/Decomposition - Coupling.png" width="600">

+### Coupling
+The different parts of an application cannot work alone.
+They still need to connect with each other somehow in order to solve the original problems.
+This "connection" is called **coupling**.
+And the degree of coupling in the system is one of the primary indicators of the quality of the design/decomposition.
+The other indicators include cohesion, and obviously the quality of the different parts (e.g. if you choose MongoDB as your no-sql databases, ).
+Even though there will always be some degree of coupling between parts, different designs can introduce different degree of coupling.
+And the degree of

 ### Indirection